 Here are a few examples of the norm around here:

-- My husband brings back his fold top sandwich bags which we reuse several times before throwing away.
+- My husband and kids bring back their fold top sandwich bags which we reuse several times before throwing away.

 - We wash out ziploc-style quart and gallon bags.